 Pre-paying investment interest may enable you to bring forward deductions into the current financial year.
-The pre-payment locks in the interest rate and may restrict the ability to repay the incomeproducing loan.
+The pre-payment locks in the interest rate and may restrict the ability to repay the income-producing loan.
+If you expect your marginal tax rate to reduce from 1 July 2024 as a result of the Stage 3 tax cuts, bringing forward the deduction to the current financial year could provide greater benefits.